Information About Coronavirus (COVID-19)

 Public Health Goals

-MMWD’s PHG report, which summarizes water quality data for 2013, 2014 and 2015, was presented at a District Operations Committee meeting on July 15, 2016 and at a District Board meeting on August 16, 2016.
+MMWD’s PHG report, which summarizes water quality data for 2016, 2017 and 2018, was presented at a District Operations Committee meeting on October 18, 2019.
 If you have any questions regarding this report, please contact the Water Quality Lab at (415) 945-1550 or email firstname.lastname@example.org.